linda-seiter/cmsc115-workspace/week1_lab/README.md

 </tr>
 </table>

-- The output does not include "orange", "lemon", or "banana" since the respective print statements are commented out and not executed.
+- The output does not include "orange", "lemon", or "banana" since the print statements are commented out.
-- The output does includes "pear" since `//` is placed *after* the print statement.
+- The output does include "pear" since `//` is placed *after* the print statement.

 Notice the expected output does not include "peach".
 Let's add a comment to prevent "peach" from appearing in the output.

-1. Use `//` to comment out the last print statement.
+1. Use `//` to comment out the last print statement (don't delete it).
 2. Run `Comments` to view the output.
 3. Run `CommentsTest` to confirm your solution passes the Junit test.

+Save and close any open files.

 ## Task 4 - Fixit